EGO-Tech/starbase-ships/shifter/USAGE.md

 You can then unbolt the red tanks and craft refills for the tanks using ice and then bolt the tank back to the support.
 Rinse and repeat until full.
 The `Red` and `Green` buttons toggles the respective resource bridges.

 Remember to turn `Flow In` and `Flow Out` back on if you are using the Endo to collect ore via any of the ship's resource bridges.

-## Other Stuff

-### Timer

-On the pilot center console there is a `Timer` panel which acts as a timer.
-It will run when the ship is active and show total time in years, weeks, days, hours, minutes and seconds.
-To reset the timer, hold down the `Reset Timer` button on the pilot left console.

-### Odometer

-On the pilot right console there is a `Odometer` panel which will keep track of the ship's estimated flight distance based on speed.
-To reset the trip odometer, hold down the `Odometer` `Reset Trips` button on the pilot left console.